Outlier-Insensitive Kalman Filtering: Theory and Applications: Outlier-Insensitive Kalman Filtering Using NUV Prior

-Through this example, we establish that $\gamma^2=0$ leads to $\gscal{u}=0$, indicating that no outlier is identified.
-Moreover, the obtained $\gamma^2$ leads to a non-convex cost function, which proves valuable for handling sparse \acl{ls} models, such as \ac{kf}, in the presence of outliers\cite{Loeliger2019}.
+If $\gscal{r}>0$, \eqref{eqn:lossfunc} results in a nonconvex function, which proves valuable for handling sparse \acl{ls} models, such as \ac{kf}, in the presence of outliers\cite{Loeliger2019}.} {Through this example, we establish that $\gamma^2=0$ leads to $\gscal{u}=0$, indicating that no outlier is identified and the obtained $\gamma^2$ leads to a nonconvex cost function.}